nirajnagrale/MemStream/readme.md

   Every node is designed so that the main thread pulls and pushes into the socket, and the worker thread processes and notifies the main thread.

 # Helper Scripts
-1. controller.py
+1. controller.py<br>
-  Tell RandomGeneratorNode to send future samples either to the TCP or the UDP outlet.
+  Tell RandomGeneratorNode to send future samples either to the TCP or the UDP outlet.<br>
-  run: python3 controller.py TCP|UDP|BOTH
+  run: python3 controller.py TCP|UDP|BOTH<br>

-2. udp_client.py
+2. udp_client.py<br>
   connects with the UdpSocket node to receive the data from the port mentioned in config.json.
-Also, change the port in the  udp_client.py file accordingly
+Also, change the port in the  udp_client.py file accordingly<br>
-  run: python3 udp_client.py
+  run: python3 udp_client.py <br>

-3. ws_client.py
+3. ws_client.py<br>
   connects with the TcpSocket node to receive the data from the port mentioned in config.json.
-Also, change the port in the  ws_client.py file accordingly
+Also, change the port in the  ws_client.py file accordingly<br>
-  run: python3 ws_client.py
+  run: python3 ws_client.py <br>